 While this drive spins at just 5400RPM, that's a benefit for HTPC use, because it's much quieter than a standard 7200RPM drive, and frankly, that extra "speed" doesn't do anything for reading media files.

 LG 14x Blu-Ray Burner$60 The Guru’s Tip

-The cable required to connect this to drive are included with the motherboard.
+The SATA cable required to connect this drive is included with the motherboard.

 Video Capture Card –